Nigeria and fuel scarcity: Wonder of all ages – The Punch

 The Punch

-(File photo) •Commercial motorcyclists queue for fuel at a filling station in Ibadan, Oyo State… Photo: NAN.
-Rasheed Akinkuolie.
-The perennial fuel scarcity in Nigeria was once described by a reputable international journal as the “Wonder of modern …
+The perennial fuel scarcity in Nigeria was once described by a reputable international journal as the “Wonder of modern times, which indeed is a fair assessment of this situation, based on the fact that the country is the largest producer of crude oil …

 Do you have something awesome to share with the world?
 Click here to share